CSE-110-Group-29/Electric-Pomato/specs/roadmap.md

   - Handle long TaskList overflow
   - TaskList doesn't check for valid inputs (> 1 estimated Pomodoros)
     - Issue itself was never truly "resolved" because the input box for estimated number of Pomodoros has been replaced with a "rating" system, which is guaranteed to have proper inputs
+    - Future issues related to this have been denied
+    - See week 10's issues about the "slider" object
   - Update landing page documentation again
     - No changes were actually made when this issue was resolved
 - More unit tests to add code coverage